idlehands/idlehands.github.io/_posts/2013-07-14-a-week-with-mozilla-rust.md

 }
 {% endhighlight %}

 There is effectively one class method here and one instance method.
-The `hexdigest` method requires that the first argument be a reference to an object of type Digest.
+The `hexdigest` method requires that the first argument be a reference to an object of type `Digest`.
 Much like in Python, this is passed for you when the method is invoked on the object.
 But it is a signal to the compiler that this is an instance method not a class method.

 *Side note:* If you're wondering why I didn't write something like `acc += fmt(!...)` that is because in 0.7 `+=` is currently removed for `str` objects.
 This is slated to return in 0.8.